 Broaden the scope through which you seek job candidates rather than relying only on existing pipelines.
 Try sourcing from more diverse job networks and educational institutions such as historically black colleges and universities.
 A diverse company starts with inclusive recruiting, and personal referrals are one of the best sources for promoting diversity.
 Respond to potential bias in recruiting by restructuring your referral system to reward diverse referral candidates.

 Finally, leveraging machine learning and data science can also be instrumental in reducing bias in the job screening process by using objective criteria that are predictive of job performance to help evaluate candidates.
-For additional information on the value of considering all available company and HR data and the important role that machine learning can play in the recruiting process, please refer to our recent webinar presented by Stuart Nisbet, Chief Data Scientist at Cadient Talent.
+For additional information on the value of considering all available company and HR data and the important role that machine learning can play in the recruiting process, please refer to this webinar presented by Stuart Nisbet, Chief Data Scientist at Cadient Talent.